address

 throughout the course you are expected to show use of a wide variety of threads and fabrics that are used for machine embroidery, experiment with a range of conventional and free motion embroidery techniques, and demonstrate different methods of presentation and finishing

-This course is taught over six terms, over two years, and is ideal for those with a fair experience of the working with embroidery and textiles, who want to push their design and embroidery skills further.
+This course is taught over six terms, over two academic years, and is ideal for those with a fair experience of working with embroidery and textiles, who want to push their design and embroidery skills further.
 The course provides a solid grounding to a very wide range of hand, machine, traditional and contemporary stitched textile techniques.

 For the Design Unit you will complete the following: